alessandro-bugatti/vsgl2/lessons/0030_mandelbrot/readme.md

   return 0;
 }
 ```
-If the modulus (or magnitude) of Z becomes greater than RADIUS before MAX_ITERATIONS, the function will return 1, meaning that C diverge.
+If the modulus (or magnitude) of Z becomes greater than RADIUS before MAX_ITERATIONS, the function will return 1, meaning that C diverges.
 Otherwise it will return 0, meaning that C does not diverge.

 A simple formula is used to translate the coordinates from the screen coordinate system to the complex plane coordinates: